akiraawan/Fermi-Pasta-Ulam_Group10/README.md

 ```

 ### Characteristic Layer
-The 'CharacteristicLayer' class defines a custom layer that adjusts the wave speed based on a learnable parameter snn.
-It performes a transformation using the travelling wave ansatz in order to force travelling wave solutions.
+The `CharacteristicLayer` class defines a custom layer that adjusts the wave speed based on a learnable parameter `snn`.
+It performs a transformation using the travelling wave ansatz in order to force travelling wave solutions.

 The initializer can be changed to allow travelling waves with various wave speeds.